 Lack of male reproductive health centers in Pakistan

-Studies conducted in Pakistan point to the fact that men do desire to remain involved in family planning intervention decisions.
+Studies conducted in Pakistan point to the fact that men do desire to remain involved in family planning intervention decisions but lack to male reproductive centers prevents them from taking care.

 A study conducted by Population Council in June 2015 revealed that the males who were surveyed “expressed their frustration at various levels.”
 They said they have no source of information in their communities and seem to have legitimate reasons for not using contraceptive methods – contraceptives are unavailable and they are unaware of the side-effects of using contraceptives, the consequences of failing to use contraceptives, and their cost.